mans2singh/flink-hello-world/README.md

 (day,1)
 (this,1)

-### Run the flink word count with filter code in another terminal
+### Run the flink word count with filter code in the terminal where we prepared the flink-hello-world classpath

 ```shell
 java -cp $CP com.mans2singh.intro.big.data.stream.WordCountWithFilterSocketStream localhost 9999